-Despite the long-standing efforts of the EU to regulate employment-related matters accross member states, labour law is still strongly rooted in local systems and traditions – and therefore, they vary a lot.
+Despite the long-standing efforts of the EU to regulate employment-related matters across member states, labour law is still strongly rooted in local systems and traditions – and therefore, they vary a lot.
 Gaps between countries, even within the CEE region, still remain in essential aspects of labour law, such as minimum wages, collective bargaining or employment termination.
-Other conditions strongly dependant on national laws include the salaries, freedom of association, right to strike and others.
+Other conditions strongly dependent on national laws include the salaries, freedom of association, right to strike and others.

 Czech Republic | Hungary | Poland | Romania | Slovakia | Ukraine